ModelTC/United-Perception/docs/source/English/tasks/tasks/bignas.rst

     * Sample_FLOPs
         Random sampling subnet in the net, you can specify the range of flops of the sample subnet.
 Measure and print the flops, para and speed of the sampled subnet.
 In the range of all flops in the supnet, about 1W subnets are randomly sampled for visualization, and the distribution map of flops in the current supnet can be obtained
     * Sample_Accuracy
         Random sampling subnet in the net, you can specify the range of flops of the sample subnet.
-About 2K models can be selected, and the models on the pareto front of latency-accuracy can be selected for final selection and testing
+About 2K models can be selected.

-5. Test latency of subnet
+5. Test subnet

-    * Before training supnet, we can test the flops and latency of the supnet.
+    * Before training supnet, we can test the flops of the supnet.
 For example, we can test the distribution of flops in the supernet and whether there are many subnets near the baseline_flops
-    * Sample 1K sub networks in the flops range of the coarse screen for latency test, we can directly get the latency distribution under target device, and we can roughly screen out some models with large flops and small latency.
-    * After training supnet, the Latency-Acc curve can be better obtained through real subnet latency test, and the better model closer to target latency can be obtained.